 It should come as no surprise that fasteners can be used in literally thousands of applications.
 Among these many applications, some of the items and systems they are used to hold together include: building structures, furniture, cars, airplanes, jewelry boxes and basketball hoops.

 Most often, fasteners are made from metal like brass, bronze, steel stainless steel or titanium.
 Stainless steel fasteners are especially popular in heavy duty applications because stainless steel is both strong and corrosion resistant.
 Titanium fasteners are the most popular type of fastener in the aerospace industry because titanium is so durable.
 Some fasteners, though, are made merely of plastic.
 Plastic fasteners are used for very light duty applications in which strength is not a major factor.
-They are, for example, often used in the assembly of children’s toys.
+They are, for example, often used in the assembly of children's toys.
+Learn more about fasteners.

 Hinges are hardware devices that connect two solid objects and allow these objects to rotate relative to each other.
 Hinges are important components of cabinets, desks, doors, windows and other large and small structures.